Parks and environmental services privacy notice

 How long do we keep this information?

 The length of time that we keep information for varies depending on what we use this information for, because there are different business and statutory needs for different processes that we follow.
-The information will be retained until the relevant retention period is reached.

 What are your rights?